marcio777/cadmus/src/en/Chapter-IV/Part VI: Text Fields.md

 	//sets a variable to be the width

 	String height = JOptionPane.showInputDialog("Rectangle Height", "Enter the height of your rectangle");
-	//sets a variable to be the heiht
+	//sets a variable to be the height

 	int area = Integer.parseInt(width) * Integer.parseInt(height);
 	//converts the strings into ints and works out the area